Shukra: Planet

 Shukra as a planet appears in various Hindu astronomical texts in Sanskrit, such as the 5th century Aryabhatiya by Aryabhatta, the 6th century Romaka by Latadeva and Panca Siddhantika by Varahamihira, the 7th century Khandakhadyaka by Brahmagupta and the 8th century Sisyadhivrddida by Lalla.
 These texts present Shukra as one of the planets and estimate the characteristics of the respective planetary motion.
 Other texts such as Surya Siddhanta dated to have been complete sometime between the 5th century and 10th century present their chapters on various planets with deity mythologies.

 The manuscripts of these texts exist in slightly different versions, present Shukra's motion in the skies, but vary in their data, suggesting that the text were open and revised over their lives.

 The 1st millennium CE Hindu scholars had estimated the time it took for sidereal revolutions of each planet including Shukra, from their astronomical studies, with slightly different results:

 Calendar and zodiac

 The weekday Shukravara in Hindu calendar, or Friday, has roots in Shukra (Venus).
 Shukravara is found in most Indian languages, and Shukra Graha is driven by the planet Venus in Hindu astrology.
 The word "Friday" in the Greco-Roman and other Indo-European calendars is also based on the planet Venus.

-Shukra is a part of the Navagraha in Hindu zodiac system.
+Shukra is a part of the Navagraha in the Hindu zodiac system.
 The Navagraha developed from early works of astrology over time.
 Deifying planetary bodies and their astrological significance occurred as early as the Vedic period and was recorded in the Vedas.
 The classical planets, including Venus, were referenced in the Atharvaveda around 1000 BCE.
 The planet Venus was deified and referred to as Shukra in various Puranas.